MFS4711/Hackathon-1-Quiz-Game/README.md

 Provide any additional insights gained during the project and thoughts on the overall process.
 **Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
 Finalize this section after Phase 4.
 Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.

+This Hackathon Project was not only the first time this team worked together on a web-based development project, it was also the first time the team worked together as such, some time was spent understanding each others personalities as well as their strengths and weaknesses in relation to coding.
+Arguably without this inital time spent together it would have been more difficult to understand how to collaborate and we know going forward, if we were to work in the same team, it would only become easier.

+In regards to the coding aspect, as this was our first collaborative project using gitHub, issues were faced when creating branches and merging, such that occassionally during a merge into the main, another team member's work was inadvertently affected.
+To ensure this was kept to a minimum, it was decided those working on similar parts of the code would complete a review of the pull request which may affect their work and any changes required would be notified in a constructive way.
+This resulted in reduced merge conflicts and inadvertant errors when coding as the project progressed.

+In regards to the final product created, this has incorporated all the must-have user stories and some of the should-have.
+With the time limit for this project being only 2.5 days, some features initially intended to be incorporated could not.
+However, the final product is functioning and does act as a fun, simple, educational tool as per the purpose and target audience of this project.

 ## Code Attribution
 Properly attribute any external code sources used in the project (excluding GitHub Copilot-generated code).
 **Guidance:** Document any external code sources used throughout the entire project, especially during Phase 2 and Phase 3.
 Exclude GitHub Copilot-generated code from attribution.

+There were many sources used for educational purposes during the course of this project to not only aid in refreshing previous content covered in HTML, CSS and JavaScript, but also provided a platform to enhance our knowledge further.

+Educational resources used include [Code Institute](https://codeinstitute.net/), [W3Schools](https://www.w3schools.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/).

+Use of ChatGPT supported clarification of coding issues faced as well as providing suggestions for improvement.

 ## Future Improvements
 Briefly discuss potential future improvements or features that could be added to the project.
 **Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
 These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.

+Due to time spent on bug and merge conflict fixes, we were unable to add some of the features related to the should-have user stories.
+This includes having a countdown timer for each question as well as creating a leaderboard.
+Further to this, it would have been fairly easy to add further categories and question types, however, these features, due to the issues experienced, could not feature in the product.
+Further to this, primarily due to a lack of the necessary skillset/experience in javascript, we were unable to add the personalisation aspect illustrated in the could-have user stories.